Posted: July 28, 2020

 People who seek out an assisted living community are more concerned with finding a good place to live that fits their stage in life.
 Residents of assisted living do not need round the clock care, but may require some help with everyday concerns such as hygiene or mobility.
 Because assisted living is sought out as a new home, resident’s stays are much longer.

-Because the circumstances that prompt people to seek out these two options are very different, the physical plant of nursing homes and assisted living differ significantly as well.
+Because the circumstances that prompt people to seek out these two options are very different, the physical plant of nursing homes versus assisted living differ significantly as well.

 Nursing homes do their best to make things look homie, but because the core focus is on medical care, the environment will look much more clinical, similar to a hospital setting.
 Rooms are often shared and feature medical equipment.
 Nursing homes give residents opportunities to move around and get active, but most of their time is devoted to addressing their medical condition